-Firewalls play an important roll to control Network Traffic.
+Firewalls play an important role to control Network Traffic.

 The Linux kernel includes the Netfilter subsystem which is used to control network incoming and outgoing traffic.

-Linux firewalls utilise Netfilter.
+Linux firewalls utilize Netfilter.
 The administrator tells Netfilter how to treat data packets by configuring rules in iptables, a configuration file.

 In Ubuntu, we use ufw as a configuration tool for iptables.

 the friendly way to create a firewall ufw: Uncomplicated firewall